The colored Hanbury Brown--Twiss effect: Supplementary Material

 where $\rho$ is the combined reservoir-condensate density matrix defined on the Hilbert space of two bosonic fields, since we describe both the BEC and the exciton reservoir by two harmonic modes $a$ and $b$, which obey bosonic algebra $[c,\ud{c}]=1$, with $c=a,b$.
 In the rotating frame of the frequency of the condensate, the dynamics is purely dissipative.
 Both modes lose particles, with decay rate $\gamma_c$, described by Lindblad terms: $\sum_{O=a,b}\frac{\gamma_O}2\mathcal{L}_{O} (\rho)$, where $\mathcal{L}_{O} (\rho)=2O\rho \ud{O}-\ud{O}O\rho-\rho \ud{O}O$.
 The excitation is through the incoherent injection of reservoir excitons at a rate $P_b$ with the accompanying Lindblad term~$\frac{P_b}2\mathcal{L}_{\ud{b}}(\rho)$.
 The transfer of particles from the reservoir to the condensate, typically assumed to be phonon mediated, is described by the incoherent relaxation mechanism from $a$ to $b$, described by a crossed Lindblad term $\frac{P_{ba}}2\mathcal{L}_{\ud{a}b}(\rho)$~\cite{holland96a}.
 In an open system, such a reduced system is enough to capture the physics of condensation that otherwise requires a macroscopic reservoir with $N$ states and $N\rightarrow\infty$ to achieve coherence buildup~\cite{laussy12a}.
 This model has the minimum, but also all, ingredients to explain the core physical processes that takes place within our experimental conditions.
-It accounts successfully for, e.g., line narrowing and transition to lasing/condensation of the mode $a$ when the pumping $P_b$ is high enough, to all orders of the condensate field correlators $N_{ab}[n,0]$, where:

-with $n,m\in\mathbf{N}$ form a closed set under the dynamics of Eq.~(\ref{eq:lunmay19170025CEST2014})~\cite{delvalle09c}.
+It accounts successfully for, e.g., line narrowing and transition to lasing/condensation of the mode $a$ when the pumping $P_b$ is high enough, to all orders of the condensate field correlators $N_{ab}[n,0]$, where $N_{ab}[n,m]=\mean{(\ud{a})^n a^n (\ud{b})^m b^m}$ with $n,m\in\mathbf{N}$ form a closed set under the dynamics of Eq.~(\ref{eq:lunmay19170025CEST2014})~\cite{delvalle09c}.
 It is therefore also a sound model to compute theoretically the frequency-resolved correlations.
+The zero-time delay dynamics is easily obtained: